shaunplee/purescript-node-ws/README.md

 ## Testing

-Test has a few dependencies not used by the mail library, so these dependencies appear in a separate `test.dhall` file.
+Test has a few dependencies not used by the main library, so these dependencies appear in a separate `test.dhall` file.
 Run the tests with:

 ```